-The Company's cash balances consisting of local and foreign currency notes held in tills, vaults, bank accounts, and in transit are based upon foreign exchange rates quoted in active markets as of April 30, 2019 and October 31, 2018.
+The Company's cash balances consisting of local and foreign currency notes held in tills, vaults, bank accounts, and in transit are based upon foreign exchange rates quoted in active markets as of July 31, 2019 and October 31, 2018.

-Forward contract positions (Level 2)
+Forward and option contract positions (Level 2)

-The Company's forward contract positions are not traded in active markets.
-The fair value of these instruments has been determined using observable forward exchange rates.
-The effects of non-observable inputs are not significant for foreign contract positions.
+The Company's forward and option contract positions are similar to assets or liabilities in active markets.
+The fair value of these hedge instruments has been determined using observable inputs.
+The effects of non-observable inputs are not significant for Company's position in these forward or option contracts.